Geraldkigotho/NLP-tweet-sentiment-project/README.md

 ### BUSINESS OVERVIEW:

 Brand and Product Emotions refer to the feelings and attitudes that consumers express towards specific brands and their products.
-These emotions, which can be positive, negative, or neutral, are influenced by factors such as personal experiences, marketing efforts, product quality, and social trends. .
-We can offer useful insights for enhancing customer satisfaction and brand reputation by categorising the emotions conveyed in tweets and identifying the targeted brands or items.
+These emotions, which can be positive, negative, or neutral, are influenced by factors such as personal experiences, marketing efforts, product quality, and social trends.
+We can offer useful insights for enhancing customer satisfaction and brand reputation by categorizing the emotions conveyed in tweets and identifying the targeted brands or items.
 Social media sentiment has a big influence on how consumers perceive brands and behave.
 Negative attitudes can cause reputational harm and consumer attrition, while positive sentiments can increase brand loyalty and draw in new clients.
-As a result, it is critical for Codel Electronics Company marketing department to track and evaluate public opinion in order to proactively fix problems and capitalise on favourable comments for advertising.
+As a result, Codel Electronics Company's marketing department must track and evaluate public opinion to proactively fix problems and capitalize on favorable comments for advertising

+### Stakeholder

+Codel Electronics brand Manager who is responsible for overseeing the brand's image and reputation, ensuring it aligns with the company's values and market goals

 ###  PROBLEM STATEMENT

-Analyzing Twitter sentiment to understand consumer emotions towards Apple and Google products, identify areas for improvement, and enhance market strategies to comprehend public opinion about products and brands offered by Jumia Kenya.
+Codel Electronics Company lacks comprehensive insights into consumer emotions and public opinion towards its products and brands.
+This hinders their ability to identify areas for improvement, enhance customer satisfaction, and develop effective market strategies.
+A systematic approach to analyzing Twitter sentiment is needed to gain actionable insights and stay competitive.

 ### OBJECTIVES:

 **MAIN OBJECTIVE**

-To develop a predictive models to classify the sentiment (positive, negative, or neutral) expressed in tweets about brands and products.
+To develop predictive models to classify the sentiment (positive, negative, or neutral) expressed in tweets about brands and products.

 **SPECIFIC OBJECTIVES**

-- leverage Twitter data to manage and comprehend public opinion about products and brands offered by Codel Electronics
+To leverage Twitter data to manage and comprehend public opinion about Google and Apple products brands offered by Codel Electronics

-- To identify the best performing product, in terms of emotion, positive or negative
+To identify the best-performing product, in terms of positive and negative

-- Understanding sentiment (emotion) distribution - Analyze the distribution of sentiments across different brands and products to provide a comprehensive overview of public perception.

-- Providing Actionable Insights - Develop actionable insights and recommendations for brands to address negative sentiments
+To understand sentiment (emotion) distribution regarding Apple and Google brand

+To provide actionable insights from analyzing Twitter sentiments

 ### SUCCESS CRITERIA

-Goal: Achieve a high accuracy rate, ideally above 75%

-### STAKEHOLDER

-Jumia brand Manager
+Goal: Creating a multiclass machine learning mode with an accuracy of more than 75% and a f1_score of more than 70%

 ### CONSTRAINTS

 .
-High computational needs required when tuning and optimizing our models
+High computational needs are required when tuning and optimizing our models

 .
-Quality of data -Target variable class imbalance
+Quality of data -The Target variable has a huge class imbalance

   ## Data Understanding

- The dataset comes from CrowdFlower via data.world [Source](https://data.world/crowdflower/brands-and-product-emotions), It contain  3 columns with over 9000 tweets of people  sentiments about google and apple products on twitter which were classified as either positive, negative, no emotions or .i can't tell
+ The dataset comes from CrowdFlower via data. world [Source](https://data.world/crowdflower/brands-and-product-emotions), It contains  3 columns with over 9000 tweets of people's  sentiments about Google and Apple products on Twitter which were classified as either positive, negative, no emotions, or.
+I can't tell

 #### Features(columns)
 1. **Tweet_text (Categorical)**: The text of the tweet.
-This feature contains the actual tweet content posted by users ,it's also our predictor variable
+This feature contains the actual tweet content posted by users, it's also our predictor variable

 2. **Emotion_in_tweet_is_directed_at (Categorical)**: The brand or product that the emotion in the tweet is directed at.
 This feature identifies which brand or product is the target of the emotion expressed in the tweet.

 3. **Is_there_an_emotion_directed_at_a_brand_or_product (Categorical)**: Indicates whether there is an emotion directed at a brand or product.
-The possible values include "Positive emotion", "Negative emotion", and "No emotion toward brand or product", its also our target variable
+The possible values include "Positive emotion", "Negative emotion", and "No emotion toward brand or product", which is also our target variable

 ### Data Importation and Inspection